Brought to you by Michael and Brian - take a Talk Python course or get Brian's pytest book

 50:53 They don't even want to like think about modules or code or even software engineering, right?

 50:59 And so it's somewhat of a challenge for me to sort of say, okay, let's talk about some engineering skills and some good best practices for Python projects.
-And I'm like, I don't want to leave Jupiter, right?
-Can I do this all in Jupiter?
+And I'm like, I don't want to leave Jupyter, right?
+Can I do this all in Jupyter?
 I'm like, well, you could, but you kind of don't want to per se.
 But yeah, definitely cool.
-I think what I'd love to see is Inez's fancy mypy checker hooked up with pandas on Jupiter, that would make my day, because that's That's one of the things that I find confuses people just with pandas having 50 ways to do things and then objects returning five different types or methods that return five different types.
+I think what I'd love to see is Inez's fancy mypy checker hooked up with pandas on Jupyter, that would make my day, because that's That's one of the things that I find confuses people just with pandas having 50 ways to do things and then objects returning five different types or methods that return five different types.

 51:37 You don't get any tab completion or any of that good stuff in Jupyter when you're doing a lot of the machine learning stuff.